Burn Notice: Production

 The show was filmed on location in and around Miami.
 The show had a permanent set built in the former Coconut Grove Convention Center in Miami's Coconut Grove neighborhood, where most of the show is filmed.
 In August 2012, the Miami City Commission and Burn Notice producers reached a tentative agreement to allow Burn Notice to film at the Convention Center for one additional year, allowing for a seventh season of production in exchange for significantly higher rent.
 The set was torn down on August 30, 2013.

 Michael's loft was originally located at 25°46'44"N 80°12'25"W.

 Madeline's house was originally located at 947 NW North River Dr. Miami, FL 33136.

+In a 2026 interview with GQ, former CIA officer John Kiriakou commented that he had met writer and showrunner Matt Nix on a flight, and had told him that he was a fan of the series, and that he had been curious as to who their script advisor was due to its accuracy, but one had not been credited.
+Nix then stated they never used a script advisor on the series.
+Following this meeting, Kiriakou became a script advisor for Season 6.

 Reception

 The series has received positive reviews.
 As of 2024, Rotten Tomatoes rates the entire series 88%, with individual seasons rating as high as 94%.
 Critics praised the show's brisk and witty nature, succinct dialogue, and riveting combination of espionage and crime drama presented in a charmingly irreverent tone.
 Donovan's performance as the lead character also received praise for his likeably lighthearted, smart-mouthed, and vengeful spirit.
 Burn Notice has also been praised for its strong supporting cast members, slick production values, intriguing narrative, and dry comedic humor.